-Simponi® 100mg is not recommended for children and adolescents (younger than 18 years).
+Simponi[®] is not recommended for children weighing less than 40 kg with polyarticular juvenile idiopathic arthritis or in children and adolescents younger than 18 years for any other condition.

-Other medicines and Simponi®
+Other medicines and Simponi[®]

-- Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines, including any other medicines to treat rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis, or ulcerative colitis. - You should not take Simponi® with medicines containing the active substance anakinra or abatacept.
-These medicines are used for the treatment of rheumatic diseases. - Tell your doctor or pharmacist if you are taking any other medicines that affect your immune system. - You should not receive certain (live) vaccines while using Simponi®.
+- Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines, including any other medicines to treat rheumatoid arthritis, polyarticular juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis or ulcerative colitis. - You should not take Simponi[®] with medicines containing the active substance anakinra or abatacept.
+These medicines are used for the treatment of rheumatic diseases. - Tell your doctor or pharmacist if you are taking any other medicines that affect your immune system. - You should not receive certain (live) vaccines while using Simponi[®].

-If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before using Simponi®.
+If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before using Simponi[®].